camscars/camsite/README.md

 # camsite
 django personal site

-Having issues getting the links in the top right of the blog to work (return to home, etc).
+This was my first project (had it on computer for a long time before putting on github).
+No longer working on it, only have it as a demonstration of how much I've learned since.
+Havd issues getting the links of the blog to work (return to home, etc).
 Had to hardcode them to my IP.
-Must've tried at least 20 different things.
-Probably am going to have to look at some souce code from another django website so see how they got it to work.